charles19132/copper/README.md

 ## Changing compiler flags

-You can edit the `build.sh` script and add your own flags if needed.
+You can specify custom compiler flags using the `FLAGS` environment variable.